 MSc in Computer Engineering and PhD candidate.
 Currently working as a data scientist at Xarxa Sanitària Santa Tecla and as a research assistant at APWG.EU.

 MSc Computer Engineer, MSc in ICT security (research), and PhD candidate.
-Currently working as SOC Head for Canary Islands Government.
+Currently working as a cybersecurity analyst and head of SOC.

 B.Sc. in Telecomunication Engineering, esp.
 Telematics M.Sc. in Information and Communication Technology Security Carrying out PhD Computer Science and Mathematic in the field of Statistical Disclosure Control.
 Actually, work as Data Scientist & Senior Engineer at Telefonica i+d.